 From the library: Children’s library books on Easter are on display in the library.
 Also, books on the Polish Mennonites in the Werder, featured on the library bulletin board, are available, in support of the March 26th Sunday School presentation.

 You are invited to Easter Breakfast at 9:00 am on Sunday morning.
 Come enjoy paska and hot cross buns with your church family!
 Don’t forget that, due to breakfast, the Easter Sunday Worship Service is at 10:30 am.

-If you attended Frieda Claassen’s presentation on March 26, and you would like to read Colin Neufeld and Wojciech Marchlewski’s paper “Divided Loyalties,” referenced in that presentation, you can find it here.
+If you attended Frieda Claassen’s presentation on March 26, and you would like to read Colin Neufeld and Wojciech Marchlewski’s paper “Divided Loyalties,” referenced in that presentation, you can

 Please check your weekly bulletin for prayer requests and other church family news.